 - Remove the mixer bowl from the mixer and stir the dates and the ¾ cup chopped walnuts or pecans into the batter.

-- Spoon into the prepared Bundt pan and smooth the top.
+- Spoon into the prepared Bundt pan, carefully filling all the gaps.
+Smooth the top.

 - Bake 40 to 50 minutes, or until a skewer inserted in the centre of the cake comes out clean.
 The top of the cake should be firm to the touch.

-- Remove the cake pan from the oven and cool on a wire rack for 15 to 20 minutes before turning the cake out of the pan carefully and leaving on a wire rack to cool.
+- Remove the cake pan from the oven and cool on a wire rack for 20 to 25 minutes.
+Carefully remove the cake from pan and allow to cool completely on a wire cooling rack.

 - Remove the glaze carefully from the heat, and stir in the ½ cup chopped walnuts or pecans.